swgriffith/azure-guides/aks-controlplane-analytics/README.md

 ## Introduction

 While AKS does NOT provide access to the cluster's managed control plane, it does provide access to the control plane component logs via [diagnostic settings](https://learn.microsoft.com/en-us/azure/aks/monitor-aks#aks-control-planeresource-logs).
 The easiest option to persist and search this data is to send it directly to Azure Log Analytics, however there is a LOT of data in those logs, which makes it cost prohibitive in Log Analytics.
-Alternatively, you can send all of the data to an Azure Storage Account, but then searching and alerting can be challenging.
+Alternatively, you can send all the data to an Azure Storage Account, but then searching and alerting can be challenging.

-To address the above challenge, on option is to stream the data to Azure Event Hub, which then gives you the option to use stream analytics to filter out events you deem important and then just store the rest for potential future diagnostic needs.
+To address the above challenge, one option is to stream the data to Azure Event Hub, which then gives you the option to use Azure Stream Analytics to filter out events that you deem important and then just store the rest in cheaper storage (ex.
+Azure Storage) for potential future diagnostic needs.

 In this walkthrough we'll create an AKS cluster, enable diagnostic logging to Azure Stream Analytics and then demonstrate how to filter out some key records.

 ## Cluster & Stream Analytics Setup

-In this setup, the cluster will be a very basic AKS cluster that will simply have diagnostic settings enabled.
+In this setup, the cluster will be a very basic single node AKS cluster that will simply have diagnostic settings enabled.
+We'll also create the Event Hub instance that will be used in the diagnostic settings.

 ```bash
 # Set some environment variables